matthew-andrews/workshop-making-it-work-offline/01-introduction/dysfunctional-family.md

 - Can you name all the offline storage technologies that exist in browsers today?
 - What are the differences between them?
 - What sort of data can you store offline?
+- Which technologies allow you to shared data between domain names?
+- What are the rules for offline technologies that don't share data across domains?
+How is https affected this?
+How about subfolders?
+- If you built an offline web application and then migrated to https what potential problems might you need to consider?

 ## Choices